neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 ---
-title: Faucet
+title: NeonFaucet
 ---

-You can request Test NEON tokens on the Solana devnet using the Neon Faucet.
-There are two ways to use the Neon Faucet - on the Neon Faucet website, and using the Neon Faucet API.
+You can request Test NEON tokens on the Solana devnet using the NeonFaucet.
+There are two ways to use the Neon Faucet - on the NeonFaucet website, and using the NeonFaucet API.

 ## Requesting Test NEON Tokens via the User Interface